MDUYN/MDUYN/README.md

 ---
 Currently a software engineer @Microsoft and living in the netherlands.

-I am a passionate about software engineering and contribute to various open-source software projects.
+I am passionate about software engineering and contribute to various open-source software projects.

 - 🐱 Pyhton, Java, JS, Node, azure cloud, kubernetes and web dev (front and backend)
 - 💬 My Blog - https://mduyn.dev/blog/